How do I contact camp?

 - Pack the lunch with an ice pack as it will stay in their backpack until lunch time.
 We do not refrigerate lunches.
 We do not heat anything up.

-- The lunch menu is similar to the school lunch menu.
-We will post the menu before camp starts.
+- The lunch menu is similar to the school meal menu.

-Please also follow us on Facebook and Instagram @ymcamountainmistdaycamp.
+Please also follow us on Facebook and Instagram @ymcamountainmistdaycamp and check your email for messages from camp.

 What should my camper bring to camp?